iagoleal/iagoleal.github.io/content/posts/cuts.md

 Notice in the figure above that for many points, there is some multiplier $\lambda$ for which the relaxation touches the primal function.
-Unfortunately, we don't have control of where this happens, because we first fix the inclination and only them solve the relaxation.
+Unfortunately, we don't have control of where this happens, because we first fix the inclination and only then solve the relaxation.
 Hence, a natural question to ask is, given a parameter $x$, what inclination yields the tightest relaxation at this point?
 This is called the _dual value function_ and amounts to a minimax problem: